Sirdsapes/openVAS/README.md

 </p>

 <h1>OpenVAS Vulnerability Management Tutorial</h1>
-This tutorial outlines the implementation and usage of OpenVAS using Azure Virtual Machines.<br />
+This tutorial outlines the implementation and usage of OpenVAS using Azure Virtual Machines and OpenVAS services.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
--
+- OpenVAS

 <h2>Operating Systems Used </h2>